 Similar to a poll BUT with one main distinction.
-Each answer you provide can have a different points value so that participants can receive points based on their answer.
+Each answer you provide would have a different point value assigned.

 Assessments vs Polls